haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 -   Sample bottles or centrifuge tubes in the size of about 5ml
     -   must be airtight with a lid.
 -   Plastic pipette
--   Lens cleaning paper like KIMTECH
+-   Lint-free microfiber cloth or lens cleaning paper like KIMTECH
+    - microfiber cloth is recommended by [PocketScienceCoffee](https://www.instagram.com/pocketsciencecoffee/) as it can be less abrasive than lens cleaning paper during heavy use.
 -   Tissue or cloth to roughly dry liquid on the device
 -   Distilled water for zeroing
 -   Small flat-bottomed water tank for cooling the sample bottle